dinkelk/stocker/README.md

 ```

 ![Portfolio Value Over Time](doc/images/figure_3.png?raw=true "Portfolio Value Over Time")

+Now, we are well on our way to planning a successful retirement.

 Stocker can also be used to simulate the distribution phase of retirement, age-based portfolios whose allocation gradually changes over time, and much more.
 See the [examples](examples/) for more.